You’re ready for 2020 to be over, right?

 All of these considerations are worth your time and attention before the new year begins.

 Tis the season of giving.
-Not only do charitable contributions help your community, they can also reduce your taxable income.
+Not only do charitable contributions help your community, but they can also reduce your taxable income.

 The CARES Act, passed earlier this year in response to the COVID-19 pandemic, makes it easier to earn a tax deduction for charitable contributions.
 The stimulus bill included a one-time $300 deduction for cash contributions to charity.
 That means you can take the deduction even if you don’t itemize your deductions.